postgrespro/pg_probackup/Documentation.md

  node        10       P7XDFT  2019-03-29 05:26:25+03  FULL    STREAM     1 / 0               11s   200MB   0/D000028    0/D000198   OK
 ```

-Even though P7XDHB and P7XDHU backups are outside the retention window, they cannot be removed as it invalidates the succeeding incremental backups P7XDJA and P7XDQV that are still required, so if you run the `delete` command with the `--delete-expired` option, only the P7XDFT full backup will be removed.
+Even though P7XDHB and P7XDHU backups are outside the retention window, they cannot be removed as it invalidates the succeeding incremental backups P7XDJA and P7XDQV that are still required, so, if you run the [delete](#delete) command with the `--delete-expired` option, only the P7XDFT full backup will be removed.

 With the `--merge-expired` option, the P7XDJA backup is merged with the underlying P7XDHU and P7XDHB backups and becomes a full one, so there is no need to keep these expired backups anymore: